VEHICLE BUYER'S GUIDE

 What are the most common WRX problems?+

-The most frequently reported Subaru WRX issues involve: FUEL SYSTEM, GASOLINE, POWER TRAIN, SERVICE BRAKES, HYDRAULIC, ENGINE.
+The most frequently reported Subaru WRX issues involve: FUEL SYSTEM, GASOLINE:DELIVERY:HOSES, LINES/PIPING, AND FITTINGS, POWER TRAIN, FUEL SYSTEM, GASOLINE, ENGINE.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research